Azure/Industrial-IoT/docs/tutorials/tut-timeseriesinsights.md

    ![Step 3](../media/tut-tsi-step3.png)

-4. Step 4 - Fill in the instances properties - name, description, data value, as well as the hierarchy fields in order to match the logical structure
+4. Step 4 - fill in the instances properties - name, description, data value, as well as the hierarchy fields in order to match the logical structure

    ![Step 4](../media/tut-tsi-step4.png)